 After all, that eye is dysfunctional, and it's probably very painful for him to have it exposed as if it's a regular eye.
 People wear eyepatches for a medical reason, to keep the eye healthy as one can.

-Lately, I've learned the reason as to why he never covered his scarred eye: "eye patches are for little girls and children pretending to be pirates".
+Lately, I've learned the reason as to why he never covered his scarred eye: "Eye patches are for pirates, and little girls!"
 It was a quote of his I heard yesterday.
 Such pride in something that is a liability, is something I find inspirational, and perhaps you, too.

 How many of us humans are prepared to expose our flaws?
 How many of us, are prepared to not only admit that they are imperfect, as we all are, but also take that imperfection, and not sigh with submission?